When does the 52 Hike Challenge start?

 For the Adventure Series, can I complete several objectives in one hike?

 We are not big on telling people what they can and can't do, but we can tell you the Adventure Series was designed to have each of the objectives done separately.
 We encourage you to take your time through the 52 Hike Challenge, embracing each activity on its own to really get the benefits they have to offer.

 Is there a new Challenge every year?

-The 52 Hike Challenge is ongoing.
+We do have and annual challenge with limited edition merchandise!
+However, the 52 Hike Challenge is ongoing "to infinity and beyond..."
 It doesn't end.
-We have committed to doing our life work - which is to get more people outdoors for mental, physical and spiritual benefits derived from hiking.
-The Challenge is ongoing "to infinity and beyond..."
-We encourage you to do variations of the challenge and encourage your friends to take the challenge too!
+We have committed to doing our life work - which is to get more people outdoors for mental, physical, and spiritual benefits derived from hiking.
+We encourage you to check out our different challenge series and encourage your friends to take the challenge too!